karlssberg/Motiv/README.md

    to be broken up in to meaningful parts.
 3. **Reusability**: You wish to re-use your logic in multiple places without having to re-implement it.
 4. **Modeling**: You need to explicitly model your domain logic.
+5. **Testing**: You want to thoroughly test your logic without having to mock or stub out dependencies.

 ### What is wrong with regular booleans?